ut-amrl/coda-devkit/docs/DATA_REPORT.md

 ```

 2. 3d_comp directory
 Contains ego-compensated 3D points clouds for the os1 sensor.
-We perform ego-compensation using the provided poses found in each sequence's metadata file.
+We linearly interpolate between the ground truth poses found in each sequence's metadata file and use these poses to copmensate each point cloud.
 All other aspects (file naming convention, file format, point cloud shape) are otherwise identical.

 # Annotation File Format